 - Cannot afford all-organic and sustainably-sourced foods

-It’s safe to say that - though we do the best we can - we aren’t keeping detailed tallies and charts of our lab work in order to determine where we are falling short on the nutrient spectrum.
+It’s safe to say that though we do our best, we aren’t keeping detailed tallies and charts of our lab work to determine where we are falling short on the nutrient spectrum.

 I’ll get this out of the way first: I've got bad news.

 Even in an immaculate, perfect nutritional simulation, external factors make it almost impossible to get every nutrient we need through food.
-That’s reality: even when we are doing everything right, there are things that are simply out of our control.
+That’s reality: even when we do everything right, some things are simply out of our control.

 So what is keeping us from getting everything we need through food?

 First of all, there is an undeniable environmental factor.

 If you haven’t yet read my post on hormone-disrupting chemicals, bookmark it for a quick read when you’re done with this.

 A colorful, well-balanced, ultra-varied diet can only do so much.
 Unfortunately, even with the most careful, educated planning and consideration, the food on your plate may have gaps beyond your control.

 Current farming practices in the United States cause most of the soil used to grow our produce to deplete at a rate of ten times the amount it can replenish.
 Mainstream farming methods often completely strip soil of its nutritional value, which makes the fields producing our food nutrient-deficient due to overuse and repeat planting.
 To course-correct, conventional farming techniques try to compensate by adding pesticides and fertilizers (hormone disruptors) to revitalize soil.
 Unfortunately, these chemicals can end up sticking around even after thoroughly washing them.
 Not only do these residual pesticides alter nutrients in our food, but they are also unsafe for you and your baby's healthy development.